 You can see most of these changes in this commit.

 - It’s better to start testing Marlin into non-scara mode.
 A positive move should result into a counter-clockwise move, in the X (shoulder) and in the Y axis (elbow).
 Homing should also work if properly configured.
+Please dont use jog controls to test here; just use M114 to see current pos, issue a G0 to move some axis, and check again with M114.
 Then, you can enable scara mode.

 - Finding the right jerk parameters it’s just a trial/error process.
 Please note my Z axis, unlike rotary joints, is rigid, hence the z jerk for Virk should be lower (actually 0), otherwise it could miss steps .
 High jerk values on X and Y seems to help reach higher speeds.

 - My coordinated system: 0, 0 at the robot center, Y towards front, X towards robot right.

 - If you have different motor configuration I can consider to add as an option, if doesn’t involve to much time and its a generic, non specific case.